Bachelor of Exercise and Sports Science

 Accreditation

-This degree is accredited by Exercise and Sports Science Australia (ESSA) at the exercise science level.
+This degree is currently undergoing re-accreditation by Exercise and Sports Science Australia (ESSA) at the exercise science level for Strathfield, Melbourne and Brisbane campuses.
+Accreditation for Blacktown is included in this process.
 Please note that ESSA requires all individuals seeking initial accreditation to meet ESSA's English Language requirements.
 Depending on elective units chosen, graduates may be eligible to apply for Level 1 accreditation with the Australian Strength and Conditioning Association.

 Careers